vlazh/reflexy/README.md

 npm install --save react reflexy
 ```

+If you use styled version you should also install `@mui` packages and `jss-preset-default` if you use `JSS` version.

-**Reflexy** has own css files so you need provide loader for css files placed in node_modules folder.
-With webpack it's maybe [css-loader](https://github.com/webpack-contrib/css-loader):
+**Reflexy** has own css files so you need provide loader for css files placed in node_modules folder (only if you do not use styled version).
+With webpack it could be [css-loader](https://github.com/webpack-contrib/css-loader):

 ```js
 {